Migraine relief in kids: Room for more treatments

-Migraine is a common yet often debilitating issue among children and teenagers, studies estimating that about 11 percent of young people suffer from this condition.
-As kids approach adolescence, migraines become more frequent, particularly among girls.
+Migraine is a common yet often debilitating issue among children and teenagers and as kids approach adolescence, migraines become more frequent, particularly among girls.

 The study

-The researchers did a comprehensive network meta-analysis to evaluate the efficacy and safety associated with pharmacological treatments for pediatric migraine.
-With a focus on randomized clinical trials, the initial search for relevant papers yielded no less than 9162.
+With a focus on clinical trials, the initial search for relevant papers yielded no less than 9162 studies.

 Five investigators independently extracted the study data into a spreadsheet.
-Study-level estimates, the scientific quality of the studies, were calculated, and the primary and secondary outcomes.
+The scientific quality of the studies was calculated, and the primary and secondary outcomes were noted.

 So, how do we treat our children with migraine?